+Dairies not participating in management zones must address drinking water impacts caused or contributed to by their discharges.
+At a minimum, the Central Valley Water Board must require these dairies to sample all private domestic wells that are both located within a minimum one-mile radius of a dairy facility’s land application area or manure retention pond and also within an area determined to be within a high risk area for nitrate groundwater contamination by the Groundwater Ambient Monitoring and Assessment (GAMA) program (estimated to be approximately 97 wells), unless the Central Valley Water Board determines a well is not used and will not be used for domestic supply, is not likely to exceed 8.0 mg/L nitrate (as an extra measure of public health protection), or has been sampled within the last five years and the data has been reported GeoTracker, or the well owner has affirmatively declined to consent to sampling after receiving notice from the dairy.
+This sampling must occur one time, at a minimum.
+The Central Valley Water Board shall direct dairies, under Water Code section 13267, to conduct this sampling within two years of the date of this order.
+All monitoring results must be submitted to GeoTracker in a usable format.
+If the sampling indicates that nitrate contamination extends more than one mile from a dairy, the Central Valley Water Board shall expand the required sampling area for that dairy to include additional domestic wells.

-Dairies not participating in management zones must also address drinking water impacts caused or contributed to by their discharges.For any dairy that is causing or contributing to an exceedance of the nitrate water quality objective that is not participating in a management zone, whether the dairy is located within or outside of the prioritized groundwater basins and sub-basins, the Central Valley Water Board shall promptly require the dairy to provide alternative water supplies to any resident or user reliant on wells for drinking water and to help defray the costs to public well systems incurred for monitoring and treatment.
+For any dairy that is not participating in a management zone and is determined to be causing or contributing to an exceedance of the nitrate water quality objective , whether the dairy is located within or outside of the prioritized groundwater basins and sub-basins, the Central Valley Water Board shall promptly require the dairy to provide short-term and long-term alternative water supplies to any resident or user reliant on wells for drinking water and to help defray the costs to public well systems incurred for monitoring and treatment.
 The Central Valley Water Board should prioritize these efforts based on the State Water Board’s Aquifer Risk Map and other drinking water well water quality data.

 The obligation for the prompt provision of alternative water can only arise for dairies not participating in a management zone after the determination that the well is affected and, specifically for off-farm wells, only after it is determined that the dairy is causing or contributing to the exceedance of the nitrate MCL.
 The Central Valley Water Board must act expeditiously to initiate the technical evaluation necessary to support any findings of responsibility regarding an affected off-farm well in the vicinity of a dairy.
-Therefore, where there is a well that is exceeding the nitrate water quality objective in the vicinity of one or more dairies, the Central Valley Water Board shall either issue a traditional investigation order under Water Code section 13267 or use the “notice to comply” mechanism under the conditional prohibition authority included in CV-SALTS to notify the dairy of the investigation work that it must satisfy.
+Therefore, where there is an off-farm well that is exceeding the nitrate water quality objective in the vicinity of one or more dairies, the Central Valley Water Board shall either issue a traditional investigation order under Water Code section 13267 or use the “notice to comply” mechanism under the conditional prohibition authority included in CV-SALTS to notify the dairy of the investigation work that it must satisfy.
 As part of the notice to comply process, the dairy is required to provide facility and discharge information, characterization of the area of contribution (defining the shallow groundwater zone affected by the discharge and ambient water quality), and groundwater nitrate impact analysis.
 Well testing and any additional investigative work following the notice to comply would proceed pursuant to Water Code section 13267.